Shaaali/identity-apps/docs/quickstarts/qsg-spa-javascript.md

 # JavaScript SPA Sample

-Following this guide your will be able to deploy a sample JavaScript single page application in your local environment and secure it with Asgadeo using OpenID Connect.
+Following this guide, you will be able to deploy a sample JavaScript single page application in your local environment and secure it with Asgadeo using OpenID Connect.

 ::: tip Before you begin